 If your child learns better through play, you may be looking for an establishment or school that offers student-led learning, while a child that craves structure would perhaps be better placed in a teacher-led environment.
-Whichever option suits you, it’s never too early to have a look around, considering factors such as OFTSED reports and results, the general health and wellbeing of pupils, and the school’s proximity to your family home.
+Whichever option suits you, it’s never too early to have a look around, considering factors such as OFSTED reports and results, the general health and wellbeing of pupils, and the school’s proximity to your family home.

 Teaching methods fall into two main categories: those that are teacher-led, and those that are centred on the students as individuals.
-While the teacher-centred approach sees pupils as relatively passive beings in need of being taught by a single authority figure, the student-centred approach trusts pupils with elements of their own education; students are encouraged to ask questions, seek their own research topics, and to engage with material as a teacher facilitates their understanding.
-Both have their advantages and disadvantages, and will be favoured by parents for different reasons.
+While the teacher-centred approach sees pupils as relatively passive beings in need of being taught by a single authority figure, the student-centred approach trusts pupils with elements of their own education; students are encouraged to ask questions, seek their own research topics, and engage with the material as a teacher facilitates their understanding.
+Both have their advantages and disadvantages and will be favoured by parents for different reasons.

 Still unsure?
 Let’s break it down.

-Teacher-led method: The teacher-led method can be broken down into various forms of learning, including direct instruction and formal authority.
+The teacher-led method can be broken down into various forms of learning, including direct instruction and formal authority.
 This method of teaching relies upon there being a single voice of authority, and upon children learning via teacher-led demonstration and lectures.
 Perhaps considered a little more “old school”, a teacher-led education can be praised for its ability to teach basic and fundamental skills effectively.
 If your child takes instructions well and responds to authority, this could be the method that best suits your family.

-Student-led method: Including enquiry-based learning and investigation, this teaching method relies on a child’s curious mind and thirst for knowledge.
+Including enquiry-based learning and investigation, this teaching method relies on a child’s curious mind and thirst for knowledge.
 Children are encouraged via hands-on learning and by taking an active role in lessons.
 If your child excels when left to their own devices, or has developed a habit of asking questions early on, the student-led approach to teaching would suit that active mind.